henca312/Disaster-Response-Pipelines/README.md

 After we've provided a clear database that can be used for analysis we need to develeop the Machine Learning Pipeline.
 In the first step i've created the ML Pipeline Preparation.py.
 This was used for development.
 The final Machine Learning algorithm can be found in models/train_classifier.py.
 This file loads the data, processes the data for the Machine Learning Pipeline and trained by an optimized Model.

-## Result Machine Learning Pipeline
+## Results Machine Learning Pipeline/Moddel

 The Machine Learning Pipeline / Model archieves the overall resutlts:
 * Mean Accuracy: 0.944908187403 = 94.49 %